gerard2perez/ember-cli-crudtable/README.md

 ###Other handlebars templates
 **modal-googlemap**

-Contains the definition for waht will be shown in the modal window when, a googlemap field is defined.
+Contains the definition for what will be shown in the modal window when, a googlemap field is defined.

 **spinner**